The beautiful landscape of Newfoundland

 The drive was a fantastic one across the island.
 Not many cars on the road, to be honest there would be some hours where I would only spot two or three cars.
 When I stopped it would be for lunch, or a tea break (I drank so much tea on this trip to keep me going) or to stop to capture the beautiful landscape.
-The more I drove into the centre of the island, the more dense the forests were becoming.
+The more I drove into the centre of Newfoundland, the more dense the forests were becoming.
 At one point I was driving through Terra Nova National park which was simply stunning.

 I passed place names like Gambo, Gander, Grand-Falls Windsor and Deer Lake.
 Nothing to grand in the name, just short, pleasant and sweet.
 All offered the services needed for road trippers and hikers who were going across the island.
 No fancy shopping malls, sports stadiums, etc, just small settlements with food and gas on the roadside before folk would drive on with continue with their journeys.